jeraimondi/radicalai-gemini-quizify/README.md

 This is a guided mission part of Radical AI's Internship Program.

-The original repository can be found here: https://github.com/radicalxdev/mission-quizify
+This repository was originally cloned from:<br>
+https://github.com/radicalxdev/mission-quizify

 ### <b>Project Status: Completed 5/18/2024</b>